Welcome to You Are Journey

 Not tragic sad, not sad like the evening in September we stare downtown at the still surprising skyline and listen to Verdi's Requiem and remember.
 But still.

 Each year, each new renewal, there is a lot to say goodbye to.
-For the first time at Yom Kippur this year I found this song "Kol Nidrei" (Arabic for "All vows").
+For the first time at Yom Kippur this year I found this song "Kol Nidrei" (Aramaic for "All vows").
 Listen to it here.
 Scroll down on the page.
 But before that, before the time for atonement, was the time for reflection on the year that has past.
-For Rosh Hashanah we generally go to my sister's apartment in Brooklyn and eat kugel, mashed potatoes, green beans and a gluten-free zucchini pie the recipe for which I discovered a few years ago.
+For Rosh Hashanah we generally go to my sister's apartment in Brooklyn and eat kugel, mashed potatoes, green beans and a gluten-free zucchini pie the recipe for which I discovered a few years ago and have somehow lost.
 Oh and challah with honey and apples and apple cake.
 This year, like last, we did not go to her house because of Covid.

-But we had a similar, if less elegant, meal here.
+But we had a similar meal here.
+Less elegant.
 We drank red wine and the kids had sparkling lemonade when I remembered Manischewitz is actual wine and not kid's wine.
-The joke about it is that it tastes like grape juice, not that it is like Kadeem grape juice, which then wouldn't be a joke.
+The joke about it is that it tastes like grape juice, not that it is grape juice, which wouldn't be a joke.

-But that was never a tradition, Alex objects.
+But that was never a tradition, Alex insisted.
 The river was never part of it.

 He was right, of course.
 He packed up the bass, my bass, the one I haven't played in over a decade, and headed to the studio.
 The apartment had that after-dinner quiet, after tense-ish conversation quiet, am-I-really-going-back-outside after a long day, a big meal, just me and the two kids for a tradition that was never a tradition quiet.
 (Like The Quiet Book by Deborah Underwood but for adults who drank wine and still had a lot to clean up.)

 But none of this was a tradition, I thought as I rinsed a few dishes.
-We didn't grow up with Rosh Hashanah.
+I didn't grow up with Rosh Hashanah.
 We didn't take off from school.
-Once I moved to New York, we would show up with kosher wine at my grandmother's apartment for a meal with matzoh ball soup to start and for those who ate it, gefilte fish.
+Once I moved to New York, my sister and I would show up with kosher wine at my grandmother's apartment for matzoh ball soup and, for those who ate it, gefilte fish.

-It was brighter by the river, the sun that you think is gone three avenues East is still dazzling over Jersey.
+It was brighter by the river.
+The sun that you think is gone over on 9th ave still dazzles over Jersey.

-At the western edge of this island, we each took a handful of Irish oats.
+We each took a handful of Irish oats.
 (We'd had just a little oats left in the box, not enough to ever cook, but too much to throw out or even compost.
-A random "I'll get to it someday" amount.)
+A random "I'll deal with that someday" amount.)
 We each, I hoped, thought about what we wanted to cast off and then we threw our oats into the river.
 They blew right back up at us.
-The symbolism was disastrous.
 The wind was heading East, blowing in our face.
 We needed to go out on a pier and throw with the wind at our backs.
 A nice Irish blessing.

-So finally, there by the "Long Time" waterwheel designed by Paul Ramirez-Jonas, born in Pomona, California, we threw the Irish oats East and they landed in the water and we hoped they were safe for the fish and the seagulls to eat.
+So finally, buzz lifting from the too-early-in-the day wine, there by the "Long Time" waterwheel designed by Paul Ramirez-Jonas, born in Pomona, California, we threw the Irish oats East back toward the direction we had come and they landed in the water and we hoped they were safe for the fish and the seagulls likely got to them first.

-A week later, we learned about the Moon Festival from our neighbor from China who gave us Mooncakes.
-They came in a beautiful red box.
+A week later, our neighbor from China taught us about the Moon Festival.
+She gave us Mooncakes in a beautiful red box.
 I think inside was red bean paste.
-I had pictured sponge cakes we'd had many times at Kung Fu.
+I had pictured sponge cakes we'd had many times at Kung Fu parties.
 But those are not at all like moon cakes, I found out on Yom Kippur.
-With the kids off from school and in the playground, this neighbor and I were both outside.
-After four hours, she said she was going to take her daughters to the river.
+With the kids off from school, we spent hours in the playground.
+After four hours, the neighbor said she was going to take her daughters to the river.
 We parted ways.
-I didn't think anything about it.
+The river.
+I didn't think much about it.
+People go to the river all the time.

-The next day she told me they'd gone to the river to carry out the tradition I'd told her about.
+The next day she told me they'd gone to the river to carry out the tradition I'd taught her, the one I'd only learned about a week before.
 Tashlich.
 She described family reunions for the Moon Festival.
-And I'd described that ritual by the river, the moment of reflecting on the past and turning toward the future.
+And I'd described the ritual by the river, the moment of reflecting on the past and turning toward the future.

 Her openness.
 Her curiosity!
 Those are qualities of mine I've come to see as liabilities, or at least massive time sucks that have possibly derailed years.
-But on the other side of curiousity, observing it, I marvelled.
+But on the other side of curiosity, observing it, I marveled.

 You're with an apostrophe?
 You are?
-Do you see how you spelled this?
-I called out from the back hall when they were in the living room preparing the opening dance that would precede persuasive skits about why they should both suddenly have social media.
+Who wrote this?
+I called out from the back hall when they were in the living room preparing the opening dance that would precede persuasive skits about why they should both suddenly have access to social media.

 Rachel, it is splendid to read again here of your life and family, and family life.
 The River tradition does sound like a good one, which is adaptable to the longings of humble souls everywhere.
 I've always been told that repentance means change.
 So ---